cooljacob204/cooljacob204.github.io/_posts/2019-01-19-subreddit_scraper_project.markdown

 One downside I found is that because I put shared functions into the Menu module the other menu Modules cannot work without the Menu Module.
 However I cannot include the Menu module in each class because I wouldn't be able to apply my clear console code chunk to them in one easy line.

-It's a slight downside but because everything is intended to be bundle together I think it is an acceptable tradeoff.
+It's a slight downside but because everything is intended to be bundled together I think it is an acceptable tradeoff.